boiltaimn/pma_data/README.md

 **/language**: Used to switch languages.

-Tip: PM Assistant performs best when using English
+Tip: PM Assistant performs best when using English.

 Example:
 ```bash
 /language Deutsch